canghiskhan/odin-recipes/README.md

 # odin-recipes
-My code for the Odin Project's recipe project
+My code for the Odin Project's recipe project.
+The main goal of this project was to practice basic HTML skills.